oh-lang/oh/wishlist.md

 ## instance functions, class functions, and methods

-Class methods can access instance variables and call other class methods, and require a `My: my`, `I; i`, or `Me. me` argument to indicate that it's an instance method.
+Class methods can access instance variables and call other class methods, and require a `M: m` argument to indicate that it's an instance method.
-(`I`, `Me`, and `My` are all interchangeable.)
-Mutating methods -- i.e., that modify the class instance, `My/Me/I`, i.e., by modifying
-its values/variables -- must be defined with `I;` in the arguments.
+Mutating methods -- i.e., that modify the class instance, `M`, i.e., by modifying its values/variables -- must be defined with `M;` in the arguments.
-Non-mutating methods must be defined with `I:` and can access variables but not modify them.
+Non-mutating methods must be defined with `M:` and can access variables but not modify them.
-Methods defined with `I.` indicate that the instance is temporary.
-We'll use the shorthand notation `Some_class..temporary_method()` to refer to a temporary instance method, `Some_class;;some_mutating_method()` to refer to a mutable instance method, and `Some_class::some_method()` to refer to a readonly instance method, with an implicit `I` due to the class instance `Some_class` being present.
+Methods defined with `M.` indicate that the instance is temporary.
+We'll use the shorthand notation `Some_class..temporary_method()` to refer to a temporary instance method, `Some_class;;some_mutating_method()` to refer to a mutable instance method, and `Some_class::some_method()` to refer to a readonly instance method, with an implicit `M` due to the class instance `Some_class` being present.
 Calling a class method does not require the `..`, `;;`, or `::` prefix, but it is allowed, e.g.,